KernFerm/BubblesTheDev-WebBrowser/README.md

 * keep diagnostics local unless the user exports them or enables privacy-safe reporting
 * give users clear controls over diagnostics behavior

 It does not promise zero network activity, because websites, search, downloads, passkeys, streaming services, and updates can still use the network when the user chooses those features.
-The privacy goal is not “offline-only”; it is “local-first, transparent, and limited by default.”
+The privacy goal is not "offline-only"; it is "local-first, transparent, and limited by default."